zakywisnu/zakywisnu/README.md

 ### What I'm focusing on

-Currently I like to develop apps using Swift and Kotlin as well, and applying machine learning in my project as well
+Currently I like to develop apps using Swift and Kotlin aswell as applying machine learning in my project.

 ### Reach me on my social media